gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_GRAPH/README.md

 2. UNO font X by Y = 6 by 8 .
 147 characters.
 3. MEGA font X by Y  = 16 by 16 .
 32 characters

+More fonts can be found here at  [link](http://www.rinkydinkelectronics.com/r_fonts.php),as  well as instructions on how to create them.

 **Bitmaps**

 Two bitmap functions,